WeCanCodeIT/columbus-2017-fall/exercises/bank-teller.md

 Inside of the `BankingApp` Class program the following:
 - Create the proper Map to hold the collection of accounts
 - Create 3 BankAccounts
-- Add these accounts to a collection
+- Add these accounts to the collection
-- Welcome the user and display the accounts
+- Welcome the user and display the accounts (ok so you wouldn't display people's bank accounts in real life but...)
 - Have a menu of options for the teller to access an account, do a deposit, withdrawal or exit